All-day campers also need to bring a lunch, extra snacks, and a change of clothes.

 We are in several cities in British Columbia, Alberta, Ontario, Quebec, Washington, Oregon, California, Colorado, and Illinois.
 Visit our Find a Camp page to discover a location near you.

-We have four pools in British Columbia (Vancouver and Burnaby).
+We have five pools in Vancouver, Richmond and Burnaby, British Columbia and one pool in Toronto, Ontario.
+We have another pool coming in 2020 at Park Royal Mall, West Vancouver.
 Visit our Find a Camp page to discover a location near you.